Infineon/mtb-example-mcuboot-basic/README.md

 #### **Customizing and selecting the flash map**

-A flash map for the example is selected by changing the value of the `FLASH_MAP` variable in the *bootloader_cm0p/shared_config.mk* file to the desired JSON file name.
+A flash map for example is selected by changing the value of the `FLASH_MAP` variable in the *bootloader_cm0p/shared_config.mk* file to the desired JSON file name.

-See [how to modify flash map](https://github.com/mcu-tools/mcuboot/blob/v1.8.1-cypress/boot/cypress/MCUBootApp/MCUBootApp.md#how-to-modify-flash-map) section to understand how to customize the flash map to your needs.
+See [How to modify flash map](https://github.com/mcu-tools/mcuboot/blob/v1.8.1-cypress/boot/cypress/MCUBootApp/MCUBootApp.md#how-to-modify-flash-map) section to understand how to customize the flash map to your needs.

-Before pre-build stage, the flashmap JSON file is automatically parsed by the *bootloader_cm0p/scripts/flashmap.py* python script to generate the following files:
+Before the pre-build stage, the flashmap JSON file is automatically parsed by the *bootloader_cm0p/scripts/flashmap.py* python script to generate the following files:

    1. *flashmap.mk* and *source/cy_flash_map.h* files in the bootloader example.
    2. *flashmap.mk* file in the blinky example.